kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

   deployment.apps/hashgenerator-dep created
 ```

-That's it, but for the sake of revision let's delete it and create it again:
+That's it, but for the sake of revision, let's delete it and create it again:

 ```console
 $ kubectl delete -f manifests/deployment.yaml